 A grape's variety indicates the general time when it is harvest-ready, but it can't tell you exactly when your grapes will mature.
 Sun is a major factor in ripening grapes.
 If the summer was cloudier than normal, your grapes might ripen more slowly.
 All the grapes on a particular vine might not ripen on the same day -- bunches that sit on the shady side of the vine could take longer than those that get more sun.
 Grapes tend to develop color well before they're ready to pick, so color alone shouldn't dictate when you harvest.
 Squeezing the grapes gently helps you determine when they're ready.
 Mature grapes give slightly to your touch but will spring back when you release them.
 Grapes that are mushy have spent too much time on the vine while hard grapes aren't yet ready.

 Tasting for Sweetness

-One of the easiest ways to tell when your grapes are ready to pick is to taste them, especially if you're unsure of your variety's general timeline.
-Start tasting the grapes when they look like they are the right color and feel slightly soft when squeezed.
+One of the easiest ways to tell when your grapes are ready to pick is to taste them.
+Start tasting the grapes when they look like they are the right color and flex just a bit when squeezed.
 Continue tasting a grape daily or every other day until the grapes develop the sweet flavor you want.
 They don't continue to ripen after they're picked, so let them stay on the vine until the taste is right.
 For some varieties, this could mean tasting the grapes for several weeks, through September and into October.